-As I’m still camped out at my parent’s place it seemed a bit silly to have my POD when my parent’s have plenty of storage space (hello – a big ol’ barn!).
-So I had it delivered over here this week.
-And even though I couldn’t unload it yesterday, I did peek inside and saw so many things I’d forgotten about.
+As I’m still camped out at my parent’s place it seemed a bit silly to have my POD when my parent’s have plenty of storage space.
+So I had it delivered over here this week and peeked inside to see all the things I’d forgotten about.
 Funny how you forget what you have after two years.
 And even funnier is that I haven’t really needed my stuff in two years!

 But to jazz up this baked avocado egg recipe, I decided to add a few toppings.
 On one avocado I added goat cheese and cilantro…and on the other I added bacon and chives.
 But then I had a dilemma.
 After eating one of each, I couldn’t decide which one I liked better.

-If you’ve never made baked eggs in avocado before, I have a few tips for you:
+If you’ve never made baked eggs in avocado before, here’s a few pointers.

 - Make sure your avocados are room temperature and not refrigerated.